 Account registration FAQ ======================== 1.
 How do I register my nickname / account?
 Use this command, substituting your desired password and e-mail address: /msg NickServ register mySecretPassword validEmailAddress@example.com The server will dispatch a verification code and further instructions to your e-mail address.
 Ask in #darwin if you have problems.
 2. How do I authenticate to my nickname?
 You should enable SASL in your client.
 Freenode's guide covers many popular clients: https://freenode.net/kb/answer/sasl If your client is not listed, it may have its own documentation or help pages.
 Note that many clients only support a single password field.
 In this case, you should configure your SASL password as the password and omit the server password (`smellyoulater`) entirely; the server will accept a successful SASL authentication in place of the server password.
 If your client doesn't support SASL, there are potential workarounds; you may be able to script your client to authenticate to NickServ automatically, with `/msg NickServ identify nickname password`.
 Ask in #darwin for support with this.
 3. What are the benefits of registering my nickname?
-If your nickname is registered and all your clients are configured to use SASL, then you will be able to use the same nickname from multiple clients.
-Conversely, anyone not logged into your account will be unable to use your nickname.
-You can also enable a vhost (i.e., a fake hostname that will be displayed in place of your real IP-based hostname).
-You can take 'darwin.network' as your vhost without operator approval with `/msg HostServ take darwin.network`.
-For details on how to request a unique personal vhost, `/msg HostServ help`.
-4. How can I access channel history?
+The primary benefit of nickname registration is that the server can act as an "IRC bouncer" on your behalf.
+Specifically: a.
+No one else will be able to use your nickname b.
+If all your clients are configured to use SASL, they can all use the same nickname (as though they were connected to the same ZNC instance) c.
+Optionally, the server can keep you present on the server even if you have no connected clients.
+To enable this, use the following command: `/msg NickServ set always-on true` d.
+You will be able to receive history playback (see below).
+You can also request a vhost (i.e., a fake hostname that will be displayed in place of your cloaked IP-based hostname), using the command `/msg HostServ request desired.vhost`.
+An operator will review this request (and most likely grant it).
+4. How does server-side history work? darwin.network retains up to 14 days of chat history on the server side, stored in an on-disk database.
+All messages are purged once they reach the 14-day age limit.
+Furthermore, access to history is restricted so that users can only replay messages that they could have received normally when they were sent.
+Specifically: a.
+Anonymous users cannot view messages sent more than 1 hour before they connected to the server.
+This allows people to join and see the context of the current discussion, but not to probe into past conversations. b.
+Logged-in users cannot view messages sent more than 1 hour before their account was registered.
+This is equivalent to having had a personal IRC client or bouncer connected since the time of registration.
+By default: c.
+Messages sent to an unregistered channel are stored in-memory ("ephemeral history"), but not in the database. d.
+Messages sent to a registered channel are stored in the database.
+As the owner of a registered channel, you can disable this with `/msg ChanServ set history ephemeral` (or `set history off`). e.
+Direct messages for logged-out clients are stored in-memory. f.
+Direct messages for logged-in clients are stored in the database.
+You can disable this with `/msg NickServ set dm-history ephemeral` (or `set history off`).
+Unfortunately, client support for history playback is lagging behind our server-side support: g.
+The most convenient way to access server-side history is with our fully self-hosted Kiwi IRC instance, which can play back history on request. h.
 If your client supports ZNC's playback module, you can use it to replay only the lines you missed.
 For example, in Textual, go to "Server properties", select "Vendor specific", uncheck "Do not automatically join channels on connect", and check "Only play back messages you missed".
-Other clients with support are listed on ZNC's wiki page.
-You can manually request history by issuing the command: /quote history #channel 50 where 50 is the number of lines you want to request.
-You can also set your account to automatically replay a fixed number of history lines on channel join: /msg NickServ set autoreplay-lines 25 although this may result in duplicated history playback.
-5. I'm trying to add a client certificate, but it doesn't work --- why not?
-Although Oragono supports client certificates, darwin.network does not, because we use an external TLS terminator that doesn't pass client certificate information through to the ircd.
-We recommend SASL PLAIN with a strong, unique password.
-For example, the output of the following command will work: python3 -c "import secrets; print(secrets.token_urlsafe(16))"
+Other clients with support are listed on ZNC's wiki page. i.
+You can manually request recent channel history by issuing the command: /quote history #channel k.
+If you are not using the multi-client feature, you can set your account to auto-replay messages that were sent while you were logged out (similar to the default behavior of ZNC).
+To enable this, send: /msg NickServ set always-on true /msg NickServ set autoreplay-missed true 5.
+I'm trying to add a client certificate, but it doesn't work --- why not?
+Try connecting to port 6698 instead of port 6697 (keep TLS enabled).